Main Policy Content

 - Additional Resources

-Those who complete official surveys or prepare reports about the Pennsylvania State University Libraries, for use by internal and external individuals and groups, are required to deposit a copy of the completed documents with the office of the Dean of University Libraries and Scholarly Communications and the Penn State University Archives.
+Those who complete official surveys or prepare reports about the Pennsylvania State University Libraries, for use by internal and external individuals and groups, are required to deposit a copy of the completed documents with the Library Assessment office and the Penn State University Archives.

-With 37 libraries on 24 campuses, the University Libraries is responsible for providing official information to a wide audience.
+With 38 libraries on 24 campuses, the University Libraries is responsible for providing official information to a wide audience.
 As a result, faculty and staff are often called upon to complete surveys or to provide data, documentation, legal briefs, and other information about the services and resources of the University Libraries to external agencies, to University committees that report to external agencies, to accrediting bodies, to legislative agencies, to associations and others.
 Such reports constitute an official response and are therefore considered a part of the permanent record of University Libraries.
-In an effort to ensure consistent and accurate reporting it is expected that those providing such information will deposit a copy of any such documents with the office of the Dean of University Libraries and Scholarly Communication, where they will be made available for review by others drafting such reports, and the Penn State University Archives for permanent retention and access for research purposes.
+In an effort to ensure consistent and accurate reporting it is expected that those providing such information will deposit a copy of any such documents with the Library Assessment, where they will be made available for review by others drafting such reports, and the Penn State University Archives for permanent retention and access for research purposes.

-Provide a copy, preferably digital, of final documentation to the office of the Dean of University Libraries and Scholarly Communications, and the Penn State University Archives, within four weeks of submission.
+Provide a copy, preferably digital, of final documentation to the Library Assessment office, and the Penn State University Archives, within four weeks of submission.
 Include background information on the original request that describes the purpose for which the data was collected or how it will be used.
-Questions regarding the applicability of this policy should be addressed to the Director of Administrative Services.
+Questions regarding the applicability of this policy should be addressed to the Head of Library Assessment.

 Effective Date: June 7, 2010